🚨 Scam Guide · 2026

 Parasailing in Hua Hin operates with similar opacity.
 Quoted prices of ฿800 for 'one flight' become ฿1,500 for the 'premium altitude' once you're strapped in.
 Banana boat rides quoted at ฿300 per person turn into ฿1,200 for 'the whole boat.'
 These are low-amount overcharges (฿500–฿2,000 per incident) but universal on the beach strip.

 A related Hua Hin beach variant is photography upsells at Khao Takiab's famous monkey cave viewpoint and lighthouse.
 'Photographers' offer professional portraits at ฿200 per photo, then demand ฿500–฿800 at payment time.
-Defense: don't rent jet skis, parasail, or banana boats from any Hua Hin beach operator — the operational risk plus fraud risk combined isn't worth the experience.
+The defensive move is to not rent jet skis, parasail, or banana boats from any Hua Hin beach operator — the operational risk plus fraud risk combined isn't worth the experience.
 If you want water sports, book through a licensed resort (Hua Hin Marriott, Hyatt Regency) with written insurance.
 For photos, your phone is fine.
+Tourist Police: 1155.

 Red Flags